Records and the Virginia Freedom of Information Act

 What is required to make a Virginia FOIA request?

-As allowed by Code of Virginia 2.2-3704, the Sheriff's Office can require that the requester provide their name and legal address.
+As allowed by Code of Virginia 2.2-3704, the Sheriff's Office requires that the requester provide their name and legal address.
 The law also requires the requester to identify the requested records with reasonable specificity.
 The Sheriff's Office is not required to create a new record in response to any Virginia FOIA request.

 Fulfilling your request